-The purpose of the Adolescent Health RIG is to encourage networking, mentoring, and collaboration among researchers who target adolescents.
+The purpose of the Adolescent Health RIIG is to encourage networking, mentoring, and collaboration among researchers who target adolescents.
 Those who are actively conducting research or who are interested in research involving adolescents are welcome.
-Through our RIG, members can engage with other researchers in the field, receive consultation from senior researchers, find a mentor, or become a mentor to others.
+Through our RIIG, members can engage with other researchers in the field, receive consultation from senior researchers, find a mentor, or become a mentor to others.

 Who Should Join?

 Anyone with an interest in adolescent health scholarship or desires to engage in clinical discussions of the health care challenges impacting this vulnerable population.

 Meet the RIIG Leadership for 2021 – 2022